HNKSara/An_Introduction_to_MAS_Michael_Wooldridge/Docs/chapter_1_summary.md

 - One important thing is Social aspects of agency, is ability to communicate, cooperate, and reach agreement with peers (not ability to learn, plan and solve problems – intelligent behavior)

 ### Economics/Game theory
-- Game theory is mathematical theory that studies interaction among self-interested agents (economic entities in the real world)
+- game theory is a mathematical theory that studies interaction among self interested agents
+- Game theory was largely the preserve of economists, who were interested in using it to study and understand interactions among economic entities in the real world.
-- Predominant theoretical tool in use for the analysis of multi-agent systems (such as negotiation)
+- Game theory seems to be the predominant theoretical tool in use for the analysis of multi-agent systems particularly when applied to problems such as negotiation
+- whether multiagent systems are properly viewed as a subfield of economics/game theory:
-- The solution concepts like Nash equilibrium developed without view to computation.
-They are descriptive concepts, telling us the properties of appropriate, optimal solution without telling us how to compute a solution.
-The problem of computing solution is computationally very hard (NP-complete)
-- MASs allow us to bring the tools of computer science (computational complexity theory) to bear on them.
+  - many of the solution concepts like nash equilibrium developed without view to computation.
+They tend to be descriptive concepts, telling us the properties of appropriate, optimal solution without telling us how to compute a solution. the problem of computing a solution is often computationally very hard (NP-complete or worse).
+MASs allow us to bring the tools of computer science (e.g. computational complexity theory) to bear on them.
-- Important tool in MAS
-- Questioning assumptions of game theory to reach conclusion
-- Is rational agent valid or useful for understanding human or artificial agent society?
+  - Secondly, some researchers question the assumptions that game theory makes in order to reach its conclusions.
+In particular, debate has arisen in the multiagent systems community with respect to whether or not the notion of a rational agent, as modelled in game theory, is valid and/or useful for understanding human or artificial agent societies.

 ### Social science
 - Primarily concerned with understanding the behavior of human societies